Menkaura81/ICR2FFB-Config-Tool/README.md

 ## A simple UI for the ICR2FFB plugin for Indicar Racing 2

-Original plugin by Jake (GpLaps): https://github.com/gplaps/ICR2FFB
+Original plugin by Jake (GPLaps): https://github.com/gplaps/ICR2FFB

 ICR2FFB Config Tool reads your `.ini` file and displays the values in the window.
 You can change them as you like, then save them back to the `.ini` file or launch the plugin.